Flowers Under Foreign Skies

 Picture

 I assessed.
 Not handsome, never was.
-Still, it could be worse I looked better than I had the first time I had stared into that window.
-I had been gaunt and pale back then, barely alive.
+Still, it could be worse.
+I was looking better these days; tanned, healthier, more muscular.
+When I’d first arrived, I had been gaunt and pale, barely alive.
 Humans were never meant to hibernate.
 I winced, remembering the smell of rotten eggs and the half-conscious frozen sleep, stars wheeling past my capsule.
-I was stronger, healthier, now.
-Even a bit tanned.
 I had done well in the last five years.
 I had put on weight, sped my metabolism back up, and had finally kicked the barbiturate addiction six months previous.
 I was the poster child for cryonics.

-Still, I was glad I would never have to do that again.
-Long distance space travel was dangerous.
-Radiation poisoning, claustrophobia, muscle atrophy, bone loss, hibernation side effect, oxygen hysteria.
+All the same, I was glad that was over.
+Long distance space travel was for the birds.
+A million things could go wrong and kill you, and a million more couldn’t, but might anyway.
+Even if everything went perfectly, there were still consequences to being mostly dead for a year and a half.
+Bone loss, hair loss, malnutrition, organ damage, oxygen hysteria, radiation poisoning, the works.
 Forget what the movies told you, space travel is hell.
-Try spending a year delirious and hypothermic in a chest freezer if you think it isn’t.
+Try spending a year locked in a chest freezer if you think otherwise.
 I rubbed the scars on my stomach and lay back down, arms trailing on the dusty floor.
 Even if I wanted to do that again, there was no fuel for a return.
-We were there for good.
+We were on the island for good.

 My room was still dark.
 Theoretically, I was still sleeping.
-I had forty five minutes until the lights switched themselves on and the window started to display an obligatory sunrise (which, we’d figured out two weeks in was, in fact, the sunset video played in reverse).
+I had forty five minutes until morning reveille.
+The lights were on a timed circuit to come on by themselves, and the TV would play a video of a sunrise (which, we’d figured out two weeks in was, in fact, the sunset video played in reverse).
 I could hear the coffee machine in the next room quietly turn itself on and begin to assemble a beverage that had absolutely no relation to coffee beans.
 I considered bringing up my laptop, but decided against it.
-The walled garden web they provided us with got tremendously boring, since they didn’t update it often.
+The walled garden net they provided us with got tremendously boring, since they didn’t update it often.
 You could read through all the new content in about half an hour, and then you were dead in the water for the rest of the day.
 I had a few email threads I needed to update, but didn’t feel like dealing with them now.
 I had also grown concerned that the internet we got up here was being censored.
-The coverage of the Earthside international tensions had suspicious holes.
+The coverage of the Earth side international tensions had suspicious holes.

-I crossed the floor to the calendar on the wall in two strides and checked my schedule.
+I groaned, rolled out of bed, and went to check my schedule on the calendar.
 I was on gardening duty.
 Thank god.
 The jeep was broken, again¸ and I was truly glad that it wasn’t my problem.
-You’d think that with a fifty plus year mission, they’d bother to ship along some spare parts.
+You’d think that with a fifty plus year mission, they’d bother to ship along more spare parts.
 The jeep was already a twisted mess of ugly fixes, duct tape, and improvised repairs.
+We’d already cannibalized one of the old rovers for components.
 It’d probably be completely inoperable within a year, and then we’d have to build a new one.
 Assuming we ever got the foundry up and running.
-Boy, was that behind schedule…
+That was well behind schedule as well.

-I returned to bed, staring at the fabric ceiling.
-I imagined the sky beyond the thin walls.
+I laid back down, staring at the mylar ceiling, imagining the sky beyond the thin walls.

 I must’ve fallen back asleep at some point, because the alarm jerked me awake a second later.
 I climbed out of bed, climbed into the bathroom, got cleaned up, took a crap, pulled my uniform on, and headed for breakfast.

 Theoretically, the uniforms were white with blue stripes, white gloves, and brass buttons- classy, practical, and not overtly nationalistic.
-In practice, the tiny shards of glass and iron filings that passed for sand around here rapidly stained the uniforms the color of dirty urine.
-Still, they would keep your internal organs on the internal.
+In practice, the tiny shards of glass and iron filings that passed for sand around here got stuck in the pressure weave and stained the uniforms the color of dirty urine.
+Still, they would keep your internal organs where they belonged if something happened.

 Breakfast was a bit tense that day.
 May and Jung had had some kind of a falling out that I was way too tired to deal with just then, and they were going about matters with a kind of brittle politeness that made conversation a minefield for the rest of us.
 I kept my head down, ate my bacon, egg whites, tofu and orange juice as fast as humanly possible.
 I drank the coffee, too, not because of any flavor, but simply because that was where they snuck vitamin D into our diet.
 Minimal sun meant we needed a lot.
 The coffee tasted like boiled dirt.